Brandywine Global Investment Management LLC Sells 65,800 Shares of AerSale Co. (NASDAQ:ASLE)

-Brandywine Global Investment Management LLC cut its position in shares of AerSale Co.
-(NASDAQ:ASLE – Get Rating) by 13.0% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 440,600 shares of the company’s stock after selling 65,800 shares during the period.
-Brandywine Global Investment Management LLC’s holdings in AerSale were worth $6,393,000 as of its most recent SEC filing.
+Brandywine Global Investment Management LLC reduced its position in shares of AerSale Co.
+(NASDAQ:ASLE – Get Rating) by 13.0% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 440,600 shares of the company’s stock after selling 65,800 shares during the quarter.
+Brandywine Global Investment Management LLC’s holdings in AerSale were worth $6,393,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Rhumbline Advisers boosted its stake in AerSale by 35.0% during the second quarter.
-Rhumbline Advisers now owns 21,896 shares of the company’s stock valued at $318,000 after buying an additional 5,678 shares during the last quarter.
-Trexquant Investment LP lifted its stake in shares of AerSale by 44.2% in the 2nd quarter.
-Trexquant Investment LP now owns 38,784 shares of the company’s stock valued at $563,000 after purchasing an additional 11,893 shares during the last quarter.
-Swiss National Bank bought a new stake in shares of AerSale in the 2nd quarter valued at approximately $531,000.
-Lazard Asset Management LLC lifted its stake in shares of AerSale by 1,058.7% in the 2nd quarter.
-Lazard Asset Management LLC now owns 14,426 shares of the company’s stock valued at $209,000 after purchasing an additional 13,181 shares during the last quarter.
-Finally, Black Swift Group LLC bought a new stake in shares of AerSale in the 2nd quarter valued at approximately $203,000.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in ASLE.
+Russell Investments Group Ltd. bought a new stake in AerSale during the 2nd quarter worth about $66,000.
+California State Teachers Retirement System raised its holdings in AerSale by 34.6% during the 1st quarter.
+California State Teachers Retirement System now owns 6,797 shares of the company’s stock worth $107,000 after purchasing an additional 1,748 shares during the last quarter.
+Bourgeon Capital Management LLC bought a new stake in AerSale during the 2nd quarter worth about $109,000.
+American International Group Inc. raised its holdings in AerSale by 56.5% during the 1st quarter.
+American International Group Inc. now owns 7,871 shares of the company’s stock worth $124,000 after purchasing an additional 2,841 shares during the last quarter.
+Finally, State of Tennessee Treasury Department bought a new stake in AerSale during the 1st quarter worth about $141,000.

 Insider Activity